In this Thule ProRide 598 Review we will look in detail at Thule’s frame-friendly, mid-level, roof-mounted bike rack.

 Older cars, with older square bars like mine, require an adapter kit (Thule part: 889-5).

-As shown on the clickable image to the right., this adapter kits provides the 80mm U-bolt clamps that fasten the ProRide around your roof bar
+As shown on the image to the right., this adapter kits provide the 80mm U-bolt clamps that fasten the ProRide around your roof bar

 Got all that?
 Then you are good to go…